Hyppää sisältöön

 In 1989, discussions began on the establishment of workplace-oriented, practice-focused vocational higher education alongside traditional university education which focused on theory.

-The proposal initially faced a lot of resistance, but in 1991 the Finnish government granted the first trial licences for what were then known as polytechnics.
+The proposal initially faced a lot of resistance, but in 1991 the Finnish government granted the first trial licenses for what were then known as polytechnics.

 It established the so-called dual model, in which scientifically focused universities and workplace-focused polytechnics operated side by side but with two distinct approaches.